Stronger Towns: Preparing NH Communities for Flooding

 The goal is to better understand on-the-ground challenges, identify gaps in resources and response, and work together to create more effective, community-informed approaches to flood preparedness and response.

 This is a free event.
-In addition, a small stipend is available to support participation by representatives from small or rural towns and community service organizations, particularly if flooding is not part of your official job responsibilities.
+In addition, a small stipend may be available to support participation by representatives from small rural towns and community service organizations, if flooding is not part of your job responsibilities.

-The workshop will begin with an overview of current climate and flood trends and projections, ongoing research to help identify areas at high risk for flooding, and a sampling of success stories we are seeing across the region.
+The workshop will begin with an overview of current climate and flood trends and projections, ongoing research to identify high-risk areas for flooding, and a sampling of success stories we are seeing across the region.
 This will be followed by small-group discussion sessions exploring key questions such as:

 This is a chance for voices from the front lines to help shape more responsive and inclusive flood preparedness strategies across the region.
-Please let us know if you can attend by completing the registration form to help us plan the space and order enough lunch for everyone who is attending.
+Please let us know if you can attend.
+Linked here is the registration form to help us plan the space and order enough lunch for everyone who is attending.
 If you have any questions, please reach out to Christa Daniels at [email protected].

 Thank you for all you do to support resilient communities,